The deadline hand-in date for each competition is given on the Thursday Programme

 Projected Digital Images (PDIs)

-PDIs can be entered on CD or USB flash-drive, in the white box and accompanied by an entry form, as for prints.
+PDIs can be entered on CD or USB flash-drive, accompanied by an entry form, as for prints.
 However, most members now prefer to enter PDIs by email.

 PDIs can be entered by email to email@example.com